Hedgehog-Computing/Hedgehog-Package-Manager/README.md

 which will keep the <code>magic(N)</code> function only alive inside the scope of <code>Negative_Magic_Matrix</code> function.

-Also you can import and rename any function, for example:
+Also you can import and rename any function/class, for example:

 ```javascript
 let chol = *import std : Cholesky_Decomposition